Adding a bit of glitter onto your eyes can instantly glam up any look and as promised, here are a few ways you can wear glitter on the eye area:

 Since the look involves the use of darker colors, it will require patience and practice to master it.
 Compared to the natural glossy eye, this also has a higher tendency to smudge.
 I highly suggest you save it for photoshoots or the runway.

-Glossy eyes have always been one of my favorite looks.
-The subtle sheen the gloss creates can instantly brighten up your eyes and give off a fresh, luminous glow to your whole face.
-But while they are pretty to look at, they do have the tendency to crease and migrate.
-Besides, finding the right product to achieve the look and creating them itself can be tough.
-I have tried a few of the eye glosses out there and trust me, most of them have failed me miserably (and I don’t even have oily eyelids!!)
-So instead of investing in a gazillion products that claim to give you glossy eyes that last, I suggest you use good old Vaseline or a clear lip gloss.
-Below is a brief tutorial on how you can create a natural glossy eye.
+Glossy eyes have always been one of my favorite beauty looks.
+The subtle sheen can brighten up your eyes instantly and give off a fresh, luminous glow to your whole face.
+But while the look is pretty to look at, it can get pretty messy too.
+So here is a brief tutorial on how you can create a natural glossy eye in just a few steps.
 Hope you guys like it!

 Using a base prior to eyeshadow application is very crucial if you want your eyeshadow to stay on longer and show up more vibrant.
 Below are a few methods you can prep your eyelid for eyeshadow.